netdata/blog/blog/dynatrace-datadog-instana-grafana-netdata.md

 #### Artificial Intelligence

-AI is a broad term.
-It is also trendy, so it is frequently abused for marketing purposes.
+AI is a broad and trendy term, often leveraged for marketing purposes.

-During the few days we spent on these solutions, we didn't see any evidence of real machine learning working in the background.
+During our evaluation, we did not observe clear evidence of active machine learning processes in the background of these solutions.

 Grafana allows configuring machine learning for some of the metrics.
 This aligns with the DIY philosophy of Grafana, however it limits significantly its use.